 comment_form().
 With it you can easily filter different parts of the default comment form to output whatever you’d like including added placeholders.

 In case you didn’t know, HTML5 placeholders are those sweet labels inside the input field that disappear when you start typing:

 The codex page is incomplete, so it took a little digging to figure out how to add placeholders.
 Here’s how you can add HTML5 placeholders to all your comment form fields that will work across a wide range of browsers including all the way back to IE6.

-Learn how to create your first WordPress theme from scratch in my upcoming course: View the course.
+Learn how to create your first WordPress theme from scratch in my brand new course: View the course.

 Updating the Default Comment Fields

 You should have

 comment_form() somewhere in your comments.php file outputting the comment form.
 We’re going to leave it just how it is and use filters to edit the output.